wp-plugins/plugnedit/readme.txt

 == Upgrade Notice ==

-= 4.2.6  =
+= 4.2.7  =

-Fixes case sensitive urls.
+New html source menu item on meta in page builder.

 == Changelog ==